Donations-for-Ukraine/bcn-helps-ukraine/content/posts/cs-go-lottery/index.md

 ![Lottery Summary](./lottery-summary.png 'Lottery Summary')

-With all the donations that we received before + the help of Oleksandr's lottery, and all the participants, we were able to buy the first DJI Mavic 3 Drone.
+With all the donations we received before + the help of Oleksandr's lottery, and all the participants, we could buy the first DJI Mavic 3 Drone.
 Big Thanks to everyone who participated!